powsybl/powsybl-core/docs/architecture/ial/README.md

 - the definition of [actions](actions.md)
 - the definition of [rules](rules.md)

-## What does a iAL script look like ?
+## What does a iAL script look like?

 Here is an example of a iAL script: